-Following completion of aircraft servicing and all vehicles, GSE, stairs, aerobridges and GPU (Bay 5) have been removed as per respective procedures and/or moved to a safe distance, the following outlines the general requirements for aircraft pushbacks:
+Following completion of aircraft servicing, all vehicles, GSE, stairs removed or aerobridge retracted (as required) in accordance with airport and company procedures, the following steps outlines the general requirements for aircraft pushbacks:

 - Only personnel trained and qualified, and holding a valid ADA are permitted to perform aircraft pushback operations. - Category 2 ADA holders are permitted to pushback aircraft into the apron taxilane. - Any vehicle engaged in a pushback must be authorised for use airside (AUA) and be fitted with a radio capable of communicating with ATC. - Situational awareness must be maintained with location of other persons, equipment and infrastructure known at all times.
 The pushback must be stopped if safety is compromised at any stage. - The dispatcher must closely monitor vehicle movements in the vicinity of the aircraft just prior to pushback. - The tug operator must be in contact with ATC via radio and monitor Ground frequency 119.55 or 121.8 during pushback operations. - When Air Traffic Services are not provided all communications and broadcasts will be on CTAF frequency 133.1. - All radio communications must be in accordance with radio procedures. - All signals given by the dispatcher must be followed.